Start of the 1964 Race

 “The Secretary (John McColl) then addressed the meeting and mentioned how in November the Hares and Hounds had organised a highly successful Open Road Race from Westerlands over the Christmas Handicap trail.
 The race was well attended by clubs in the West of Scotland and much of the credit for the race’s success was due to Dick Hartley.
 He had provided maps of the course and printed circulars advertising the race.
 It was intended to hold the race again next November.
 Barclay Kennedy recalls that the race was the brainchild of Dick Hartley.
 He perceived that there was a break in the cross country/road racing calendar before the Edinburgh to Glasgow Relay and this break was used by many clubs as a trial for the Relay.
 Dick almost single-handedly persuaded these clubs to come along to Westerlands on that date and participate in a Road Race.
 Willie Diverty was a bit sceptical of the idea but was eventually won round and provided great support.”

-[Willie Diverty was a well known and respected official all over Scotland and appears in the background at many photographs of national events.
+[Willie Diverty was a well known and respected official all over Scotland, pictured below with John Myatt left anf Gareth Bryan-Jones right.
 He was a hard worker for the University with which he was associated for decades.]

 From the Minute of the ’64-’65 AGM: “The University Road Race, now a popular open event, was again very successful with 75 competitors, about 50% higher than the first race held the previous year.”
 The race was won by Hugh Barrow of Victoria Park AAC 26:20 (record); 2.
 Henry Summerhill (Shettleston Harriers) 26:48; 3.
 Jim Brennan (Maryhill Harriers) 27:08; 4.
 Joe Reilly (VPAAC) 27:12; 5.
 Ian Donald (Shettleston Harriers); 6.
 Les Meneely (Shettleston Harriers)